kachick/chawan/doc/localcgi.md

 so e.g. if your binary is in `~/src/chawan/target/release/bin/cha`, but you put your CGI script to `/usr/local/libexec/chawan/cgi-bin`, then it will not work.

-### My script returns a page saying "Failed to execute script".

-This means the `execl` call to the script failed.
-Make sure that your CGI script's executable bit is set, i.e. run `chmod +x /path/to/cgi/script`.

 ### My script is returning a "failed to set up CGI script" error message.